-The requirements of Part 92 cannot be changed; however, a helicopter operator may create and apply an applicable procedure that achieves a specific rule requirement but is a variation of the ICAO Technical Instructions, in accordance with the guidance below.
+The requirements of Part 92 can only be changed by a rule amendment.
+In addition, an operator can be exempted from certain requirements, if granting an exemption does not increase any risks to aviation safety.
+However, a helicopter operator may create and apply an applicable procedure that achieves a specific rule requirement but is a variation of the ICAO TIs, in accordance with the guidance below.
 Note that the following explanations do not cover all the requirements of Part 92 and that reference to Part 92, as well as this AC, will be required when creating procedures for the carriage of DG.